SSRQ-SDS-FDS/tei-processing-model-lib/README.md

 ## Keypoints, which will make this implementation different / unique

 The core of this implementation are just a few small XSLT-scripts.
 The only thing needed for running this scripts is an XSLT 3.0 aware processor.
 The python package is just a wrapper, which should make the usage more convient.
 In contrast to the TEI Publisher library this means, we're using a more or less completly different tech stack.
 The implementation of the TEI Publisher is based on eXist-DB and XQuery, which may be sufficient for most of the time.
-All in all using XQuery for (heavy) transformations-task may not be the best idea.
+All in all using XQuery for (heavy) transformation-tasks may not be the best idea.
 XQuery was and still is foremost a language to query XML.
 Or in other words: Just because you have a hammer doesn't mean everything is a nail.
 XSLT, on the other hand, was developed from the ground up for precisely this purpose.

 In contrast to the original TEISimple implementation more or less the following points will make this implementation diffent: